-Steven Nicoll was born in London England in 1957, received his undergraduate degree in Fine Arts at the famous Goldsmith College in London England and then perused his Master’s in Fine Art at The University of Wales Institute in Cardiff, England.
-Steve is an artist and a master woodworker/restorer, who uses his hands to construct, layer, texture and decorate works of art.
+Born in London, England, Steve Nicoll received his undergraduate degree in Fine Arts at the famous Goldsmith College and then persued his MFA at The University of Wales Institute in Cardiff, England.
+Steve is an artist and a master woodworker, who uses his many skills to construct, layer, texture and decorate works of art.
 His early apprenticeship training in joinery in London formed an understanding of materials and building which are displayed within his paintings’ supports.

 His grandfather, a decorative painter in London, influences his decisions of texture and graining that is beautifully used as a means of expression in his paintings.
 These areas of texture and faux wood finishes provide a greater depth of visual study.
 The inherited collection of his grandfather’s decorative combs and brushes make up Steve’s collection of tools to help him manipulate the paint layers as he works out the design.